Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Hardcore-gluon qudit model with Background charges

 \subsection{Gauge defermionization}

-The dressed-site formalism previously introduced is equivalent to the original LGT description as long as it recovers the original physical space.
-This requires that the left and right rishons on each link must be in the same spin shell $\spin$ by restricting to the even parity sector of a local $\mathbb{Z}_2$ symmetry, whose action reads:
+The dressed-site formalism introduced previously is equivalent to the original LGT description, provided that it recovers the original physical space.
+Namely, it requires that the left and right rishons on each link must be in the same spin shell $\spin$ by restricting to the even parity sector of a $\mathbb{Z}_2$ symmetry, whose action reads:

 Correspondingly, the parallel transporter in \cref{eq_parallel_transporter} can be written as:

 where the rishon modes read: